samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 You will find here:

-Sensors data provisional replace for precise the control logic, in case of some sensor, fails (because of electrical or network failure), it will take data from the other one placed close
+Sensors data provisional replace for precise the control logic in case of some sensor fails (because of electrical or network failure), it will take data from the other one placed close

 Calculate the average data of the Temperature, Humidity, Dew point & VPD.